8 Hockey Skating Drills for Speed & Agility

 Set up:

-• Players will start in an athletic stance- knees bent, chest slightly forward, weight centred over the balls of feet.
+• Players will start in an athletic stance: knees bent, chest slightly forward, weight centred over the balls of the feet.

 Execution:

-• After each push, players shift their full body weight onto the glide skate (aka the opposite skate), keeping the gliding knee bent & stable.
+• After each push, players transfer their full body weight onto the opposite skate, keeping the knee bent & stable to maintain balance.

-• Upon gliding for a few seconds, players bring the pushing skate beneath their hips and prepare the opposite leg for the next push.
+• After a few seconds, players bring the pushing leg back beneath their hips, preparing the opposite leg for the next lateral push.

 Set up:

-• Divide up your players, having them form single-file lines behind the goal line.
+• Divide up your players to form two single-file lines behind the goal line.

 • *Before taking their turn, the first player in each line will begin in an athletic stance: knees bent, chest slightly forward, weight centred over the balls of feet.